 Single Rain Chain

 This type of rain chain is about as simple as it gets.
-All items are available at your local hardware or home improvement store, such as Home Depot, Lowe's, Ace, or Menards.
+All items are available at your local hardware or home improvement stores, such as Home Depot, Lowe's, Ace, or Menards.

 Begin with a minimum of 1/4 inch sized chain and cut to length so that it reaches from the gutter to the ground, with about one foot of chain draping on the ground.